-Home ownership in Nigeria is put at 10% according to the Central Bank of Nigeria compared to 72% in the US and 78% in the UK.
-Due to high cost of construction materials, surge in land prices and excessive financing cost that has made purchasing harder for middle and low income families.
+According to the Central Bank of Nigeria, home ownership in Nigeria is 10%, compared to 72% in the United States and 78% in the United Kingdom.
+Due to the high cost of construction materials, the rise in land prices, and the high cost of finance, purchasing has become more difficult for middle- and low-income households.

-A mortgage (sum of money) is the transfer of ownership of a property (home) by a borrower (home-owner) as a security to a lender (Mortgage Bank) upon an agreement, express or implied condition that the property (home) will be re-transferred to the borrower (home-owner) upon the repayment of the mortgage.
+A Mortgage (sum of money) is the transfer of ownership of a property (home) as security to a lender (Mortgage Bank), under the express or implied condition that the property (home) will be re-transferred to the borrower (home-owner), upon repayment of the mortgage.

-Some requirements checked to get a mortgage in Nigeria include
+Some requirements to get a mortgage in Nigeria include:

 - Your monthly income

 - The value of the property you want financed

 - Investigate if a mortgage is something you can afford

 Obtaining mortgage loans with high performance rates is possible in cities such as Lagos and Abuja, but you may face some challenges.